jorendorff/tabletop-games/identifamy.md

 (untested) For a shorter game, it seems possible to just bond with one other character.
-If the number of players is odd, the unpaired character can have a bond with the bonus character.
+If the number of players is odd, the unpaired character can have a bond with a non-player character.

 ## Adventuring